mohammad-jaffal/medically-project/README.md

 Here's a brief high-level overview of the tech stack the app uses:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
+- For the backend, the app uses [Laravel](https://laravel.com//) framework.
+Laravel is a free and open-source PHP web framework, intended for the development of web applications following the model–view–controller architectural pattern and based on Symfony.
 - For persistent storage (database), the app uses [MySQL](https://www.mysql.com/) database.
 - For the video call system, the app uses the [agora_uikit](https://pub.dev/packages/agora_uikit) package.
 - The app uses the font ["Roboto"](https://fonts.google.com/specimen/Roboto) as its main font, and the design of the app adheres to the material design guidelines.